VentureTech/proteus-starter/README.md

 * Open the project in your IDE of choice.
 * Rename the project to match your needs - both project name and directory name unless the directory will become the root of the git repo.
 * Open gradle.properties and make necessary updates.
 You'll want to copy the read access properties for the artifact repo to your */home/$USER/.gradle/gradle.properties* file.
-* Import the standard settings (File->Import Settings) from */proteus-examples/example-app/config/idea/settings.jar*.
+* If using Intellij IDEA then import the standard settings (File->Import Settings) from */proteus-examples/example-app/config/idea/settings.jar*.
 Make sure the __i2rd__ Code Style scheme is selected in the IDEA settings dialog.
 * Create a git repo where you host your code such as github and push the project up.
 * Code!